Gabrielle Barnby, author and creative practitioner, Orkney.

 Esther’s dreams of a glamorous life in London are shattered when she has a serious accident which leaves her with life-changing injuries.
 Living in her childhood home in Orkney, she retreats into a silent world until Marcus, a musician down on his luck, comes to stay on the island and reaches out to her through his music.

-I have also produced several poetry collections including A Way Out, And A Way In, On A Bright Breeze and Wayfarers.
+I have also published several poetry collections including A Way Out, And A Way In, On A Bright Breeze and Wayfarers.
 My aim is to create collections that are personal and accessible, to craft poems that are provoking and pleasurable to share.
 My 100 verse tribute Peace-Land commemorates the 100th anniversary of the first world war and follows the internment and scuttling of the German High Seas Fleet in Scapa Flow, Orkney.

 ‘There are always imperfections, they are my troublesome companions on the road to insight.